2x01-p2-1/2x01-p2-1/README.md

 Step 2: Open Command Prompt

-Step 3: Cd to the cloned main branch that you have choosen using "cd "<cloned main branch>""
+Step 3: Cd to the cloned main branch that you have choosen using "cd (cloned main branch)"

 Step 3: Cd to zoomaway using "cd zoomaway"